 24 June 1811 Reported to be off Tarragona.

-Portsmouth 3 Nov 1811 Arrived at Spithead from the Mediterranean, with dispatches and a convoy and placed under quarantine at the Motherbank.
+3 Nov 1811 arrived at Spithead from the Mediterranean, with dispatches and a convoy and placed under quarantine at the Motherbank.

-Portsmouth 5 Nov 1811 Arrived in St. Helen's from the Mediterranean, and received pratique this morning.
+5 Nov 1811 arrived in St. Helen's from the Mediterranean, and received pratique this morning.

-Plymouth 20 Nov 1811 Arrived from the Mediterranean, last from Portsmouth.
+20 Nov 1811 arrived Plymouth from the Mediterranean, last from Portsmouth.

-Plymouth 4 Aug 1820 Is reported to be fitting for foreign service, probably in the Mediterranean.
+4 Aug 1820 fitting at Plymouth for foreign service in the Mediterranean.

 18 Mar 1824 captured Quattro Fratelli ; account of the proceeds deposited with the High Court of Admiralty on 16 Jun 1831.

-Smyrna 30 May 1826 Announces that she intends to sail to Malta on 8 June with a convoy for merchant vessels ; if she does not sail, they will be accompanied to a safe distance to the westward of the archipelago by HM ships.
+30 May 1826 Announces at Smyrna that she intends to sail to Malta on 8 June with a convoy for merchant vessels ; if she does not sail, they will be accompanied to a safe distance to the westward of the archipelago by HM ships.

 6 Jan 1827 Employed in the Mediterranean.